marcwieland95/litbx/README.md

 ##Documentation
 In progress

+##ToDo
+- Reduce JS in calculation function - achieve more trought css

 ##Building
 Build using Grunt and Bower.
 The following tasks are available:
 - `default` Compiles script and styles into `/dist` folder